xyleth/thebesDocs/content/gear.markdown

 Trained medical professionals, such as those with the **_[Battlefield Medic](https://eclipse-phase-apocalypse.obsidianportal.com/wikis/moves#Medic)_** move, may use a medical kit in the following fashion:

 Your kit has all kinds of stuff in it, like nanobandages and advanced biotech, represented by a “stock” score.
+A fresh, unopened medical kit as a stock score of 10.
 When you use it, spend its stock; you can spend 0–3 of its stock per use.
 You can resupply it with a **_procure something_** roll if your circumstances let you barter for medical supplies.

-To use it to remove `+wounded` or `+stunned`, roll+Stock spent.
+To use it to remove `+stunned`, roll+Stock spent.
 On a hit, they will stabilize and heal to their third `+scuffed` tag, and choose 2 (on a 10+) or 1 (on a 7–9):

-*   they fght you and you have to sedate them.
+- they fight you and you have to sedate them.
 How long will they be out?
-*   the pain and drugs make them babble the truth to you.
+- the pain and drugs make them babble the truth to you.
 Ask them what secret they spill.
-*   they respond very well to treatment.
+- they respond very well to treatment.
 Recover 1 of the stock you spent, if you spent any.
-*   they’re at your complete mercy.
+- they’re at your complete mercy.
 What do you do to them?
-*   their course of recovery teaches you something about your craft.
+- their course of recovery teaches you something about your craft.
 Mark experience.
-*   they owe you for your time, attention, and supplies, and you’re going to hold them to it.
+- they owe you for your time, attention, and supplies, and you’re going to hold them to it.

-On a miss, they mark one more off the **_damage track_**
+On a miss, they mark one more off the [damage track](#damage-track)

-To use it to speed the recovery of someone who is `+scuffed`: don’t roll. they choose: you spend 1-stock and they spend 3 days per `+scuffed` mark loopy from painkillers, or else they do their time in pain like everyone else.

-To use it to revive someone who’s on death’s door (`Dead`, but not beyond, and not for long): spend 2-stock.
+To use it to revive someone who’s on death’s door (`Dead`, but not beyond, and not for long - they died in the current scene): spend 2-stock.
 Choose 1 of the above, and they come back, but you get to choose how they come back:

-*   they come back in your deep, deep debt
+- they come back in your deep, deep debt
-*   they come back with -1 Somatics
+- they come back with -1 Somatics
-*   they come back with -1 Coordination
+- they come back with -1 Coordination
-*   they come back with -1 Willpower
+- they come back with -1 Willpower

 **_Nanobandages:_** These useful devices are one-use emergency hives of nanomachines that can rapidly repair damaged tissue. **_When applying a nanobandage in battle_** roll+Cognition.
 On a 10+, heal two checks off the **_damage track_**.
 On a 7-9, heal one check.
 On a failure, the bandage is wasted and you may have made things worse.